ananth0012345/POPL-Project-Group-11-/README.md

 Previous Solutions:
 Cryptographic algorithms have been implemented in various programming languages, including C/C++ for their efficiency.
 However, these languages are notorious for memory-related vulnerabilities such as buffer overflows and data corruption.
 Differences in Our Solution:
 Our solution involves migrating the RC4 and RSA cryptographic algorithms from C/C++ to Rust, a language known for its focus on memory safety.
 By doing so, we aim to address and mitigate common vulnerabilities associated with C/C++ implementations.
 This migration allows for a comparative analysis of the memory safety aspects between the two languages.
-It's not just about implementing the algorithms; it's about leveraging Rust's features to enhance the security of cryptographi#### C Code.
+It's not just about implementing the algorithms; it's about leveraging Rust's features to enhance the security of cryptographic C Code.

 ## 2. Software Architecture Overview: